Pain Management Experts

-Orthopaedic Institute of Central Jersey specialists are radiofrequency ablation experts.
+Our specialists are radiofrequency ablation experts.
 Specialists are fellowship trained and board certified.
 They obtain a medical history, perform a physical examination and order and analyze medical imaging studies.
 An accurate diagnosis is made.
 A diagnostic injection is usually performed before radiofrequency ablation to ensure the treatment will benefit the patient.
-To schedule your appointment with an OIOCJ specialist, call 732-201-6990 or visit our contact page.
+To schedule your appointment with a specialist, call or visit our contact page.

 Wall, Brick, Toms River, Freehold, Red Bank, Lacey, Edison, Manahawkin

 Visit Urgent Care